Sticky Holster Review

 More than that, your holster should be made of a durable material in which the trigger cannot be pressed.
 If I haven’t been clear up until this point, you must have a strong, durable holster that doesn’t damage easily, deform, or allow the trigger to otherwise be pushed so that the gun fires when you don’t want it to.

-Your gun holster also needs to offer up some sort of retention to keep your gun from falling out and onto the floor causing all the snowflakes in the room to have a panic attack, break down, and scream for their lives.
+Your gun holster also needs to offer up some sort of retention to keep your gun from falling out and onto the floor.
 Some Kydex or leather holsters use a tight-fitting, adjustable retention system that is passive.
 Others make use of a more active system like snap or strap that you have to undo before you can un-holster your gun.

 In other words, I had to yank it out of there.